+Coronavirus: South Korea Says COVID-19 Cases Doubled In 24 Hours

+More than 75,000 COVID-19 cases have been confirmed worldwide, according to a disease-tracking dashboard created by the Johns Hopkins Whiting School of Engineering.

+The virus has killed more than 2,000 people — most of them in China's Hubei province, the center of the outbreak.
+Globally, nearly 17,000 people had recovered from the illness as of Thursday afternoon ET.

-Coronavirus: 2 Diamond Princess Cruise Ship Passengers Die After Contracting COVID-19
+2 Diamond Princess passengers die after contracting COVID-19

 Two Japanese passengers who had been on the quarantined Diamond Princess cruise ship have died after being infected with the novel coronavirus.
 Japan's health ministry says the male and female passengers were hospitalized last week.
 They were both in their 80s.